Highest Point in Every U.S. State

 Mount Arvon 1,979 feet (604 meters)

 Part of the Huron Mountains, Mount Arvon is Michigan’s highest point.
 While Mount Arvon is owned by Weyerhaeuser, public access is allowed.
-Located in Michigan’s Upper Peninsula in Baraga County, USGS benchmark marks the location of the summit.
+Located in Michigan’s Upper Peninsula in Baraga County, a USGS benchmark marks the location of the summit.

 Minnesota